© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cerrig Duon Stone Circle is a scheduled monument protected by Cadw under reference BR071.
 View the official record →

-Cerrig Duon Stone Circle is a Bronze Age monument located in Breconshire, Wales, comprising a ring of standing stones that once formed a ritual and ceremonial focus for the local prehistoric community.
+Cerrig Duon Stone Circle is a Bronze Age ritual monument located in Breconshire, Wales, comprising a ring of standing stones in an upland setting.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR071.

 Cerrig Duon Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cerrig Duon Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR071.